TheShadowEevee/libWiiSharp/README.md

 libWiiSharp is released under the terms of the GNU General Public License v3.
 See the LICENSE file for more info

+TPL code uses SkiaSharp, which is released under the MIT License.
+See the Licenses folder for information.

 ## Credits
 From the original libWiiSharp: